 Many train accidents occur due to human error or mechanical failure.
 If you have suffered because of a locomotive accident, an attorney can find out if negligence played a role in the incident, while holding the parties responsible for your injuries liable.

-Our firm has more than 30 years of experience working on behalf of those injured in transportation accidents in Washington, D.C., Maryland and Virginia.
+Our firm has more than 30 years of experience working on behalf of those injured in transportation accidents in Washington, DC.
 You can reach us by clicking on the live chat option at the top of this page.